 Turns out neither mechanical nor quartz technology are capable of rendering the time information I was after.
 Only astronomical algorithms combined with chip and screen technology could do the job.

 Eventually we found our way to Hong Kong.
 The one place that could develop such a watch from scratch, and get it manufactured.
 Of the two dozen different manufacturing specialties needed to put our celestial time piece together, only Asia has all of them.

 When it comes to the art and science of time keeping there are three fundamental cycles we have counted since the dawn of existence:

 The nearly unsolvable challenge our forefathers of time kept running into was that these 3 cycles don't ever neatly sync up with each other.
 They all spin on their own cycle.
 Follow one and the other two will eventually go out of sync.

 Albeit brilliant for man and the machine, the 23:59:59 falls woefully short of presenting the whole picture of time.
-In a world that is beginning to understand we must reconnet with nature isn't time we reconnect with natural time as well?
-Awareness is half the battle, action is the other.
+In a world that is beginning to understand we must reconnet with nature, isn't it time we reconnect with natural time as well?

 In 1999, we incorporated the YES watch company in Marin County, California and got to work with our Swiss and Hong Kong partners.
 Creating perfection was and is a whole lot easier said than done, but 18 months later we proudly released our first WorldWatch collection.

 It was a rude awakening.
 In spite of being a very lean and mean time machine, the case measured in at a solid 43x16mm.
 The size prompted a nearly wholesale rejection in the market place.
 Turns out that the watch industry was not really in the time keeping business, they are in the jewelry and fashion business.
 Time keeping ability seemed almost irrelevant.